ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 #### Deciding to commit crimes

-A variety of factors affect an offender's decision to commit a crime.
+According to Groff's experiment<sup>2</sup>, variety of factors affect an offender's decision to commit a crime.
 Consider several agents at a single node; some might be police, some might be guardians, and some might be offenders trying to find a guardian to make into a target.
 The first factor the offenders must consider is whether there are police at the node.
 The presence of a police officer is an absolute dealbreaker; no crimes may be committed in the presence of authority.

 If there are no police officers, however, the second factor the offenders must consider is the guardianship of other agents present - a variable represented by `G`.